has your child been selected for fafsa verification?

 Alien registration card

 The type of documents required will vary from student to student, and not all students selected for FAFSA verification will have to submit the same documents.
 Your child should not turn in any documentation that was not requested.

 What happens if there are discrepancies in the application?

-After you turn in all required documents, the Financial Aid Office will compare them with your child's Student Aid Report.
+After your child turns in all required documents, the Financial Aid Office will compare them with his Student Aid Report.
 If errors are found, corrections will be made.
-If the errors are significant enough to change the amount of financial aid that your child was awarded, the Financial Aid Office will send a revised award letter showing increased or decreased amounts.
+If the errors are significant enough to change the amount of financial aid that your child was awarded, the Financial Aid Office will send a revised award notification showing increased or decreased amounts.

 If your child is selected for FAFSA verification, he will need to return the information and requested documentation as soon as possible.
 Processing usually takes two to three weeks, but it can take longer during the peak season.
 Because verification must be completed in advance of disbursing any money from any financial aid program, it is vital to send complete and correct information as quickly as possible.
 Above all else, don't be upset because your child's file was selected for verification.
 This is a process that is required by the federal government.
 The Financial Aid Office may even discover errors in your child's report that could actually increase his eligibility for more aid.